+Buses: Applications for bus passes are made to Herefordshire Council and your child's primary school will have application forms.
 Applications must be received by the Council before the end of the Summer Term prior to commencement at JMHS.
 Information regarding bus routes can be obtained from the Education Transport Officer on 01432 260924.
-JMHS currently offers a transport bursary scheme for students who are no longer eligible for free transport from Herefordshire Council.
-Please see our website for further details or contact our School Business Manager, Mrs

-Bradbeer, for details of the scheme.

 Students should carry their passes at all times as they will be required to show them when they board the vehicle.
-Students must wear seatbelts and behave well at all times.
+Students must wear seatbelts if they are provided and behave well at all times.
 It is a parental responsibility to see children to and from a boarding/alighting point.

 In the morning all students should wait at their bus stop for thirty minutes.
 If the bus has not arrived by then they may return home to make alternative arrangements for getting to school.
 If a student misses their bus at the end of the day, he/she should report to Reception so that alternative arrangements may be made.
 Students arriving late at school because of bus delays should sign in at Student Services Centre immediately.
-Any problems with school bus travel should be reported to our School Business Manager, Mrs Bradbeer either by phone or via email on Wendy.Bradbeer@jmhs.hereford.sch.uk.
+Any problems with school bus travel should be reported to our School Business Manager, Mrs Bradbeer either by phone or via email on Wendy.Bradbeer@imhs.hereford.sch.uk.